00-team/plutus/README.md

 1. flag the users for deleation and keep a list of them in to registery so the new user will be replacing the old ones

+1. about tries:\
+   first we need a dynamic length keys\
+   then we need dynamic caching of the first few layers\
+   read the first layers from the file and thats it we dont even need to update them

 ## Schema

 ```c